 The parent company behind the letters is Agence de Marketing Appliqué, based in Belgium, but it relies on Emery to process the orders.

 Emery collects the cheques and sends out the products - it also disposes of the desperate letters from confused customers.

 The company is run by father and son Nick and David Gebbett.
-Inside Out's Jon Cuthill asked David Gebbett for his response to the allegations.
+Emery were asked for a response but have not yet provided a statement.